 - Tralee Ship Canal.

-The Canals Act 1986 provided for the transfer of the Grand Canal and Royal Canal from CIE to the Commissioners of Public Work.
+The Canals Act 1986 provided for the transfer of the Grand Canal and Royal Canal from CIE to the Commissioners of Public Works.
 Also transferred are all other waterways of the canal undertaking of CIE.
-The Commissioners of Public Works were empowered to exercise all powers and privileges and liabilities of the Board of CIE which arose prior to that date.
+The Commissioners of Public Works were empowered to exercise all powers, privileges, and liabilities of the Board of CIE that arose before that date.
 The staff were transferred from CIE to the OPW.

-It became the general duty of the OPW to undertake the care and management and maintenance of the canal and canal property as a public community for use by the public for navigation in such parts of the canals as were open to navigation from time to time or fishing.
+It became the general duty of the OPW to undertake the care, management, and maintenance of the canal and canal property as a public community for use by the public for navigation in such parts of the canals as were open to navigation from time to time or fishing.
 They could provide for the enjoyment and recreation of the public.
 The Commissioners were empowered to designate parts of the canal property for particular incidental purposes.

 The Commissioners are obliged to consult with the Department of Fisheries in relation to any matters which could affect fish life in the canal.

-The OPW was given powers necessary to perform its functions including
+The OPW was given the powers necessary to perform its functions, including

 - drawing of water for the purposes of the canal from any source which the CIE Board had been entitled to draw.